 Look for the thin metal tubes that go to one of the devices on the serpentine belt.
 The alternator and the compressor sometimes look similar.
 What differentiates them are the refrigerant tubes that come out of the compressor.

-To make it easy to locate your compressor, check the serpentine belt routing diagram.
+Could you check the serpentine belt routing diagram to make it easy to locate your compressor?
 Most car manufacturers place a copy of this diagram on a sticker inside the engine bay.

-If the serpentine belt routing diagram is no longer legible or if it is missing, get a copy from the internet.
+If the serpentine belt routing diagram is no longer legible or if it needs to be included, get a copy from the internet.

-Compressors under the engine bay will require that you lift your car on jack stands.
+Compressors under the engine bay require you to lift your car on jack stands.
 You might also need to remove one of the wheels to access the compressor.

 Compressors close to the top can be under several hoses.
-You will have to remove these hoses to get clear access to the compressor.
+You'll need to remove these hoses to get clear access to the compressor.

-If you need to remove the hose going to the radiator, drain the coolant fluid before starting to work on the compressor.
-Draining the coolant will prevent the coolant from getting to the compressor.
-The coolant can damage the electrical components of the compressor.
+If you need to remove the hose from the radiator, drain the coolant fluid before working on the compressor.
+The coolant can damage the electrical components.

 Removing The Pressure Plate

-- Check if you have enough space to remove the pulley without removing the compressor.
+1. Check if you have enough space to remove the pulley without removing the compressor.
 Removing the compressor means that you will need to discharge the AC lines.
-If you do not have enough space to get to the bolt that keeps the pressure plate in place, you need to discharge the AC system.
+You must release the AC system if you need more space to get to the bolt that keeps the pressure plate in place.
 Remove the tubes on the compressor, then remove the compressor from the engine bay.

-- Uninstall the bolt at the center of the pulley.
-Pick a tool that will give you the best access to the bolt.
+3. Uninstall the bolt at the center of the pulley.
+You can pick a tool that will give you the best access to the bolt.

-- Slowly pull the pressure plate off the compressor.
-There are washers that you should not lose as you remove the pressure plate.
+4. Slowly pull the pressure plate off the compressor.
+There are washers that you should keep as you remove the pressure plate.

 Channellock Tongue & Groove Pliers is available on Amazon through this link.